-C6 Views of house, roofs and gardens from the promenade and Harbour are to be retained, unobstructed by high fences.
+Views of houses, roofs and gardens from the promenade and Harbour are to be retained, unobstructed by high fences.

-view sharing from private properties is to be retained within the precinct and with overlooking properties in adjacent precincts.

-Vistas are to be retained to Our Lady Star of the Sea church spire and cultural plantings as viewed from the harbour.

-C9 Existing maritime structures, such as the yacht club and pilot station, are not to be increased in height or bulk so that views to the harbour can be enjoyed.
+- View sharing from private properties is to be retained within the precinct and with overlooking properties in adjacent precincts. - C8 Vistas are to be retained to Our Lady Star of the Sea church spire and cultural plantings as viewed from the harbour. - C9 Existing maritime structures, such as the yacht club and pilot station, are not to be increased in height or bulk so that views to the harbour can be enjoyed.